Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Nov.
 23 Torpedoed Clyde Nov.
 30 In tow Forepart arrived Clyde in tow, later broken up.

-In May-1940 Arnold Hague has included her, with destination Portsmouth, in Convoy OA 150, departing Southend on May 18.
-Other Norwegian ships in this convoy were Bjerka, Ferncourt, Hadrian, and Kaia Knudsen, all bound further afield (this convoy joined up with Convoy OB 150 on May 20, the combined convoy forming Convoy OG 30*).
-In July that same year Bruse made a voyage to Lisbon, having joined Convoy OB 181, together with the Norwegian Rolf Jarl.
-This convoy left Liverpool on July 10-1940, joined up with Convoy OA 181 on the 12th, the combined convoy forming the Gibraltar bound Convoy OG 37*, which arrived Gibraltar on July 17; Bruse, however, arrived Lisbon on July 16.
-She returned to the U.K. the following month with the Gibraltar-U.K. Convoy HG 41, bound for Blyth with pit props, again in the company of other Norwegian ships, as will be seen when following the link.
-(The Commodore's narrative of passage is also available).
+In May-1940 Arnold Hague has included her, with destination Portsmouth only, in Convoy OA 150, departing Southend on May 18.
+Other Norwegian ships in this convoy were Bjerka, Ferncourt, Hadrian and Kaia Knudsen, all bound further afield (this convoy joined up with Convoy OB 150 on May 20, the combined convoy forming Convoy OG 30*, but Bruse was not present at that time - A. Hague gives her arrival Portsmouth as May 19).
+It'll be noticed, when going back to the archive document, that she later spent quite a long time in Liverpool, before making a voyage to Lisbon, having joined Convoy OB 181, together with Rolf Jarl.
+This convoy left Liverpool on July 10 and joined up with Convoy OA 181 on the 12th, the combined convoy forming the Gibraltar bound Convoy OG 37*, which arrived Gibraltar on July 17; Bruse, however, arrived Lisbon on July 16, remaining there for 2 weeks.
+With a cargo of pit props for Blyth, she headed back to the U.K. on Aug.
+11 with Convoy HG 41 from Gibraltar, arriving her destination on Aug.
+28, according to the archive document.
+The Commodore's narrative of passage is also available for this convoy.

-In Sept.-1940 A. Hague has her in Convoy OA 214, which left Methil on Sept.
-14 and dispersed on the 17th, but she was only bound for Clyde on that occasion, arriving there on the 17th.
-Benwood and Harpefjell are also listed in this convoy.
-Later that month we find her in Convoy OB 220, which originated in Liverpool on Sept.
+The following month, A. Hague has her in Convoy OA 214, which left Methil on Sept.
+14 and dispersed on the 17th, Bruse arriving Clyde that same day (the archive document indicates that another voyage to Lisbon had been planned).
+Benwood (Vice Commodore) and Harpefjell are also listed in this convoy.
+Later that month, we find Bruse in Convoy OB 220, which originated in Liverpool on Sept.
 27, and this time she was bound further afield.
-The convoy dispersed on Oct.
+The convoy was dispersed on Oct.
 1, Bruse arriving Sydney, C.B. independently on Oct.
-11. Gallia, Solfonn, and Torvanger are also included; Askeladden was scheduled, but did not sail.
-A. Hague disagrees with this; he has instead listed the Norwegian Bjerka, Svein Jarl and Torfinn Jarl - see the external links provided within the above table.
+11. Bjerka, Svein Jarl and Torfinn Jarl are also named - see the external links provided within the table above for more info on all the OA and OB convoys mentioned on this page.

-Bruse's return voyage to the U.K. the following month proved to be her last, as will be seen below.
+Having made a voyage to Nelson, N.B., Bruse returned to Sydney, C.B. in order to join a convoy back to the U.K. - this voyage proved to be her last, as will be seen below.

-* The OG convoys mentioned here will be added to individual pages in my Convoys section; in the meantime, the ships sailing in them are named in the section listing ships in all OG convoys.
+* The OG convoys will be added to individual pages in my Convoys section; in the meantime, the ships sailing in them are named at ships in all OG convoys.

 Final Fate - 1940:

-* "Nortraships flåte" says Salonica was hit at 02.46 on the 23rd, and Bruse at 03:20, while Rohwer lists Bruse first, using German time 01:17, giving the postion as 55 04N 12 15W (time given for Salonica is 04:36).
+* "Nortraships flåte" says Salonica was hit at 02.46 on the 23rd, and Bruse at 03:20, while J. Rohwer lists Bruse first, using German time 01:17, giving the postion as 55 04N 12 15W (time given for Salonica is 04:36).
 Uboat.net gives the time as 04:14 for Bruse and 04:36 for Salonica (external links).
-04:14 is the time given for the Dutch Ootmarsum in Rohwer's book, so it's quite possible that new findings now indicate it was the Norwegian ship that was hit at that time, and not the Dutch vessel.
+04:14 is the time given for the Dutch Ootmarsum in Rohwer's book, so it's quite possible that new findings now indicate it was the Norwegian ship that was hit at that time, and not the Dutch vessel (Uboat.net gives the time as 01:01 for this ship).
+The archive document gives the time 11:40 for Bruse.

 The captain and 4 others had been on the bridge when the torpedo struck.
-The captain ran into the radio station to try to get in communication with the escort, but the radio was useless so they sent up 3 rockets, and later signalled by torch to report the situation.
-The Canadian destroyer Skeena came to, but it was impossible to attempt a rescue under the violent weather conditions, so the survivors gathered by a raft which was secured on top of the deck cargo to await daylight.
-In the morning, after having struggled with it for 2 hours they eventually managed to get the raft on the water, whereupon Skeena was able to pick them up.
-A 6th survivor, Able Seaman Johan Løkvik (from the afterpart) was already on board the destroyer.
+The captain ran into the radio station to try to get in communication with the escort, but the radio was useless so they sent up 3 rockets, and later signalled by torch to report their situation.
+The Canadian destroyer Skeena came to, but it was impossible to attempt a rescue under the violent weather conditions, so while awaiting daylight the survivors gathered by a raft which was secured on top of the deck cargo.
+In the morning, after having struggled with it for 2 hours, they eventually managed to get the raft on the water, and Skeena was able to pick them up.
+A 6th survivor, Able Seaman Johan Løkvik (from the afterpart) was already on the destroyer.
 He had been pulled under twice by the suction, but had been able to get to the surface where he had come across the waterfilled starboard lifeboat, in which he had found an SOS lamp that he used to attract the destroyer's attention.
-He had seen several other men in the water, so the destroyer searched for them but none were found.
+He had seen several other men in the water, and the destroyer searched for them but none were found.

 The survivors were landed in Gourock on Nov.
 25. Convoy SC 11 arrived Liverpool the next day, having lost 8 ships in all.
 In addition to the 2 Norwegian ones they were the British Bradfyne (Norse King rescued 4 survivors from one of Bradfyne's lifeboats on Nov.
-25 and landed them at Belfast), Justitia, Leise Maersk, the Dutch Bussum and Ootmarsum, all sunk by U-100.
+25 and landed them at Belfast), Justitia, Leise Maersk, and the Dutch Bussum and Ootmarsum, all sunk by U-100.
 Additionally, the British Alma Dawson struck a British mine on Nov.
 24 (no casualties - survivors were picked up by the Norwegian Spurt).
-Follow the link above to my page about SC 11 for more details on this convoy.
+My page about Convoy SC 11 has more details - see also the external link at the end of this page.

 The maritime hearings were held in Glasgow on Dec.
 2-1940 with Captain Brekke, the 2nd mate, Able Seaman Semmerud (helmsman), and Able Seaman Løkvik appearing.